phetsims/decaf/README.md

 1. Check out the svn branch "decaf"
 2. Use Java 1.8 OpenJDK
 3. Use the .idea project that comes with checkout, use Java 1.8 OpenJDK (like 1.8.0_241)
+4. Update the deployDecaf script to use your build command (from running BuildScript in IntelliJ)

 ## Build
 cd perennial